Frequently Asked Questions (FAQs)

 Why can’t Fremont County provide EMS services?

-Fremont County does not have the budget or capacity to provide dedicated EMS for our mountain district.
+Fremont County does not have the budget or capacity to provide dedicated EMS for our special district.
 The responsibility lies with local districts to fund and manage services.

 Can’t we just rely on AMR or another agency?

-AMR and similar providers may be available in rare cases, but response times can be hours—which is not acceptable in a life-threatening emergency.
-Local EMS is the only reliable solution.
+Without local EMS, we risk losing mutual aid support.
+AMR and similar providers may be available, but their response times can be hours.
+This is not acceptable in a life-threatening emergency.
+Local EMS is the only reliable solution for our district.

 When did the last mill levy increase pass?